NehzUx/NewInML2019/README.md

 # Call For Papers

+Since this is an exercise in writing good NeurIPS papers, the authors are requested to submit papers respecting the NeurIPS format and instructions: [https://nips.cc/Conferences/2019/CallForPapers](https://nips.cc/Conferences/2019/CallForPapers).
 Though authors of little publication experience in NeurIPS are prioritized, everyone is welcome to join this interesting session and exchange ideas.

 All topics related to machine learning are welcome.
 They include but not limited to:
 - Automated Machine Learning